oreillymedia/distributed_denial_of_service_ddos/README.md

 This is the example code that accompanies *Distributed Denial of Service: Practical Detection and Defense* by Eric Chou and Rich Groves.

+Interested in a dialog regarding the topics in the book?
+Feel free to open an issue.

 ```
 Did you want to download the code examples? click the Download Zip button to the right to download example code or .